griffithlab/rnaseq_tutorial_wiki/Installation.md

 - [cummeRbund](http://compbio.mit.edu/cummeRbund/)
 - [edgeR](http://www.bioconductor.org/packages/release/bioc/html/edgeR.html)

-launch R (enter `R` at linux command prompt) and type the following at R command prompt.
+launch R (enter `R` at linux command prompt) and type the following at an R command prompt.
 If prompted, type "a" to update all old packages.
 NOTE: This has been pre-installed for you, so these commands can be skipped.

 ```
 source("http://bioconductor.org/biocLite.R")